-I have had many opportunities to stretch my wings thus gaining class-teaching experience across all the Key Stages from Foundation

-Stage to Upper Key Stage 2.
+I have had many opportunities to stretch my wings thus gaining class-teaching experience across all the Key Stages from Foundation Stage to Upper Key Stage 2.
 I have enjoyed the responsibilities of co-ordinating History, Geography, RE, PSHE and Literacy across the school, culminating in being part of the Senior Leadership Team as Acting Deputy Head and SENCo.
-I am particularly excited about running the Crackley Hall Drama department now as drama is such an important part of the Crackley experience.
+Hove running the Crackley Hall Drama department as the Performing Arts are such an important part of the Crackley experience.